Horgix/packer-builder-amazon-ebs-mock/README.md

 **This Packer plugin is a Builder that mocks the [official Amazon EBS builder](https://www.packer.io/docs/builders/amazon-ebs.html).**

 Why do you want that?
-No idea, for testing purpose?
-At least this was my case, and it was built to help me test my [Packer post-processor that sends Slack notifications](https://github.com/Horgix/packer-post-processor-slack-notifications);
+Probably for testing purpose!
+At least this is my case, and it was built to help me test my [Packer post-processor that sends Slack notifications](https://github.com/Horgix/packer-post-processor-slack-notifications);
-I obviously don't want to wait for a real AMI to build everytime each time I want to run a test...
+I **really** don't want to wait for a real AMI to build everytime each time I want to run a test...

 ## How it does it